Many or all companies we feature compensate us. Compensation and editorial

 Gauge showing a fair credit score as 580 - 669

-Some lenders that accept fair credit include Upgrade, Achieve, Best Egg, Upstart, and Happy Money.
-Some of these lenders let you check your rates through prequalification, which won’t impact your credit score, so it’s worth shopping around to find your best personal loan offer.
-For more options, check out our selections for the best fair credit loans.
+Some of these lenders let you check your rates through prequalification, which won’t affect your credit score, so it’s worth shopping around to find your best personal loan offer.
+For more information, check out our selections for the best fair-credit loans.

 Personal loans for good credit